ACCCIM Media Conference on

-1. First of all, I would like to express my appreciation to all the media representatives for your presence this morning.
+First of all, I would like to express my appreciation to all the media representatives for your presence this afternoon.

-2. The ACCCIM Survey on Economic Situation of Malaysia for the Second Half of 2011 is conducted as a means to gauge the economic situation facing the Malaysian Chinese business community in the Second Half of 2011.
-The survey also covered some current issues in relation to the Government policies and measures, namely minimum wages, “My First Home” Scheme, One Malaysia Housing Programme, One Malaysia Shop, 2012 Budget announcements, various initiatives for SMEs and the impact of the Competition Act.
-This survey results would serve as important reference for the business community as well as to facilitate consideration by the Government.
+The ACCCIM Survey on Economic Situation of Malaysia for the First Half of year 2012 is conducted as a means to gauge the economic situation of the Malaysian Chinese business community in the First Half of 2012.
+The survey also covered some current issues in relation to the Government policies and measures, namely implementation of minimum wages and Competition Act 2010, concerns and impact of the European Financial Crisis, views in relation to the state of the Malaysian economy to-date in relation to the coming 13th General Elections, as well as the prices of properties in Malaysia.
+This survey outcome would serve as important reference for the business community as well as for consideration by the Government.

 Chairman of the ACCCIM Commerce Committee Dr. Leong Kai Hin will brief on the survey findings in a short while.

-6. Finally, I commend ACCCIM Commerce Committee and UTAR's efforts in making this survey a success.
-I also take this opportunity to thank the media for your support and cooperation in giving continued coverage on this survey exercise.
+Finally, I commend ACCCIM Commerce Committee’s efforts with UTAR cooperation in making this survey a success.
+I also take this opportunity to thank the media for your support and cooperation in giving continued coverage to this survey exercise.